hector6298/kafka_stream_etl_dashboard/README.md

 - :rotating_light: You also need Python 3.10.
 Get it [here](https://www.python.org/downloads/release/python-3100/).
 - :rotating_light: Git to clone the repo.
 Check the downloads [here](https://git-scm.com/downloads).
 - :rotating_light: Make sure to have the `zip` command available before starting.
 If not, get it using `sudo apt install zip`
+- :rotating_light: `pip3` command should be installed.
+If not, get it using `sudo apt install python3-pip`.

 :warning: After installing these prerequisites, make sure that the commands `docker`, `zip`, and `git` are available entering them individually on the terminal.
 It should not `say command not found.` You should see usage help. :warning: